6.55. kink/io/INPUT

 Preconditions

-• `Max_size` must be an int num which is equal to or bigger than 1.
+`Max_size` must be an int `num` which is bigger than or equal to 1.

 Example